charmoniumQ/PROBE/docs/benchmark_suite/README.md

 \label{fig:subsetting}
 \end{figure*}

-@Fig:subsetting shows the performance of various algorithms on benchmark susbetting.
+@Fig:subsetting shows the performance of various algorithms on benchmark subsetting.
 We observe:

-1. The features are already standardized, so PCA has little to offer other than rotation and truncation.
+1. The features are already standardized, so PCA has little to offer besides rotation and truncation.
-   However, the truncation is throwing away potentially useful data.
+   However, the truncation is throwing away potentially valuable data.
-   Since we have a large number of benchmarks, and the space of benchmarks is quite open-ended, the additional dimensions that PCA trims off appear be important for separating clusters of data.
+   Since we have a large number of benchmarks, and the space of benchmarks is open-ended, the additional dimensions that PCA trims off appear to be important for separating clusters of data.

 2. K-means and agglomerative clustering yield nearly the same results.
    They both attempt to minimize within-cluster variance, although by different methods.

 3. RMSE of the residual of linear regression will eventually hit zero because the $k$ exceeds the rank of the matrix of features by benchmarks;
-   The linear regression has enough degrees of freedom to perfectly map the inputs to their respective outputs.
+   Linear regression has enough degrees of freedom to perfectly map the inputs to their respective outputs.

-It seems that agglomerative clustering with $k=20$ has quite good performance, and further increases in $k$ exhibit diminishing returns.
+It seems that agglomerative clustering with $k=14$ has performs qquite well, and further increases in $k$ exhibit diminishing returns.
-At that point, the RMSE of the linear regression is about 1.12.
+At that point, the RMSE of the linear regression is about 0.02.
-Assuming the error is iid and normally distributed, we can estimate the standard error of the approximation of the total benchmark by linear regression is about 0.12 (log-space) or $e^{0.12} \approx 1.12$ (real-space).
+Assuming the error is iid and normally distributed, we can estimate the standard error of the approximation of the total benchmark by linear regression is about 0.02 (log-space) or $e^{0.02} \approx 1.02$ (real-space).
-Within the sample, 68% of the data falls within one standard error (either multiplied or divided by a factor of 1.12x) and 95% of the data falls within two standard errors ( $e^{2 \cdot 0.12}$ or 1.25x).
+Within the sample, 68% of the data falls within one standard error (either multiplied or divided by a factor of 1.02x) and 95% of the data falls within two standard errors ( $e^{2 \cdot 0.04}$ or 1.04x).
 We examine the generated clusters and benchmark subset in @Fig:dendrogram and  @Tbl:members.

 \begin{figure*}